aherbert/gdsc-smlm/docs/fitting_plugins.rst

 This plugin uses the same algorithm as the ``Peak Fit`` plugin to identify maxima.
 However all the candidates are saved to the output.
 No 2D Gaussian fitting or peak filtering is performed.

 The fit configuration is the same as in the ``Peak Fit`` plugin.
 As with the ``Peak Fit`` plugin the current settings are loaded when the plugin is initialised.
-If no settings exists then a default set of settings will be created.
+If no settings exist then a default set of settings will be created.

 When the plugin runs all the settings will be saved to the existing settings.